Archive

 Peace Corp Material:

 By far the most current and widely available material comes from the Peace Corp.
 They provide a pre-departure pack that includes a study manual and accompanying MP3s.
-I have provided links below.
+It is far from comprehensive, but it does a great job of getting you used to the language and introducing you to basic phrases.
+You won’t be able to communicate with just this material, but you will be able to be polite.
+Here are the links to the pre-departure materials:

 The above material is the most current, but it is not the most comprehensive.
-You can also benefit from their older publications.
+You may also benefit from their older publications.

 Print Materials:

 Unfortunately, I have not been able to come across a single print resource that effectively pulls together everything you need to learn the language (especially if you are trying to teach yourself.)
-However, I have found these three books, when used together, provide a great base to build on.
+However, I have found the books listed below, when used together, provide a great base to build on.
 I have provided links to the Amazon and Google Books pages so you can get the details on the books (ISBN, book cover, etc.)

 Other Resources:

-One of the resources I plan to use once our proficiency increases is YouTube.
+Another resource to look into once you begin getting a basic understanding is YouTube.
 There are several videos posted in siSwati (mostly religious) which will be helpful in practicing comprehension.
 This one is particularly helpful because it includes English subtitles: Thandiwe

 I had the opportunity to talk with a headmaster at a school in Swaziland.
 I asked him which resources he would recommend and here is what he had to say: